 Congress later amended the INA in 1957, easing many stricter provisions of the earlier legislation.
-For example, it allowed certain foreign national relatives of U.S. citizens or lawful permanent residents (LPR) to apply for and obtain a waiver of certain grounds of exclusion or deportation (now inadmissibility or removal).
+For example, it allowed certain alien relatives of U.S. citizens or lawful permanent residents (LPR) to apply for and obtain a waiver of certain grounds of exclusion or deportation (now inadmissibility or removal).

 When passing the 1957 amendments, Congress created exceptions to many strict provisions from the 1952 Act to promote family unity.
 For Congress, in many circumstances, it was more important to keep families together than to stringently enforce inadmissibility grounds.

 Congress tightened waiver requirements and availability once again with the Illegal Immigration Reform and Immigrant Responsibility Act of 1996 (IIRIRA).
 For example, IIRIRA made waivers of criminal inadmissibility unavailable to LPRs who were convicted of an aggravated felony or who had not continuously resided in the United States for at least 7 years before initiation of removal proceedings.